BruhWolf/api-node/README.md

    "email": "business.brunocosta@gmail.com"
   }
 ```
-This will update the user "1" to Json content.
+This will update the user "1" to JSON content.
 Note that the entire  user content will be updated.
 ###### example PATCH:   http://api.wolfplace.solutions/users/2
 ```
   {